National Assembly (Armenia): Electoral system

 After electoral system amendments introduced in April 2021 members of parliament are elected only through closed party lists by party list proportional representation method.

 Four mandates are reserved for national minorities, provided they are included in corresponding section of party lists.
 Any top segment of a party list can not include over 70% of representatives of the same sex.

-Parties need to pass 5% of votes and alliances (blocs) 7% threshold respectively to be included in mandate distribution.
+Parties need to pass 4% of votes and alliances (blocs) of two or three parties 8%.
+Alliances of four or more parties need 10% threshold respectively to be included in mandate distribution.

 By law, parliament must have at least 3 political forces present, even if one or more of them did not pass the electoral threshold.
 In this case, the sheer percentage decides which party enters parliament, regardless of whether it is a party or a bloc.

 If neither party wins over 50% of mandates in the first round and no coalition with sufficient mandates is established within 6 days after the election results announcement a second round of elections will be carried out on 28th day of the first round voting.
 Two best-performing political forces are allowed to participate in the second round.
 All mandates received as per first round will be preserved.
 The party (or a newly formed coalition) which wins second round of elections will be given additional number of mandates to reach 54% of all seats (provided the newly formed coalition does not already have over 54% of mandates from the results of the first round).

 If any party or bloc wins over 2/3 of mandates sufficient additional mandates are distributed among all other political forces represented in the parliament to ensure that at least 1/3 of all seats are held by forces other than the winning one.

 Since the requirement of assignment of 1/3 of all mandates to non-ruling parties is stipulated by the Constitution some argue, that when withdrawal of oppositional MPs leads to violation of that rule the ruling party shall be forced to call new snap elections.
 This is however not a consensus opinion and probably shall be dealt with in Constitutional Court.

-Historically, significant share of cast votes (1995: 12.8%, 1999: 18.6%, 2003: 24.0%, 2007: 24.7%, 2012: 1.6%, 2017: 9.1%, 2018: 14.9%, 2021: 19.8%) fell below election threshold and was disregarded in mandate distribution.
+Historically, significant share of cast votes (1995: 12.8%, 1999: 18.6%, 2003: 24.0%, 2007: 24.7%, 2012: 1.6%, 2017: 9.1%, 2018: 14.9%, 2021: 19.8%, 2026: 16.8%) fell below election threshold and was disregarded in mandate distribution.